Christianson Fellows Commit to International Humanitarian Volunteer Work

 Carlyn J. is also currently volunteering in India.
 Based in Udaipur, she will engage in an exchange of cultural knowledge while working in a community to help implement a sustainable energy program in the rural villages around Udaipur.
 A graduate of Allegheny College, Carlyn is working for the Foundation for Ecological Security.

-Two recipients of the Christianson Grant are also visiting Uganda to work in separate programs.
+Two recipients of the Christianson Fellowship are also visiting Uganda to work in separate programs.

 Erin S.: Working in Healthcare in Uganda

 Erin S., a graduate of the University of Denver, is working for Partners for Access as an assistant manager in Kampala, Uganda.
 She will train community nurses, research and write grants, and oversee the operational functions of the clinic.